openvinotoolkit/model_api/model_api/python/docs/action_classification.md

 # ActionClassification Wrapper

-## Use Case and High-Level Description
+## Use case and high-level description

 The `ActionClassificationModel` is a wrapper class designed for action classification models.
 This class allows to encapsulate data pre-and post processing for action classification OpenVINO models satisfying